PX4/PX4-user_guide/en/assembly/quick_start_cube.md

 QuadPlane specific configuration is covered here: [QuadPlane VTOL Configuration](../config_vtol/vtol_quad_configuration.md)

 <!-- what about config of other vtol types and plane.
 Do the instructions in these ones above apply for tailsitters etc? -->

+### Bootloader Updates

+If you get the [Program PX4IO(../getting_started/tunes.md#program-px4io) warning tone after flashing PX4 firmware, you may need to update the bootloader.

+The safety switch can be used to force bootloader updates.
+To use this feature de-power the Cube, hold down the safety switch, then power the Cube over USB.

 ## Further information